free_cancellationFree Cancellation up to 1 week before

 Lexington Battle Green

-Explore the Lexington Battle Green, location of the first shot of the American Revolution!
-Learn what happened here on the fateful morning of April 19th, 1775.
+Stand on Lexington Battle Green and imagine the first shots of the American Revolution happening all around you as your guide describes the fateful morning of April 19th, 1775.

 Lexington Battle Green